 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

-Artist Millian Giang Pham: It was the idea of reading an image that got me started with combining words with images.
+Artist Millian Pham Lien Giang: It was the idea of reading an image that got me started with combining words with images.
 I compared how the poem articulates components of the painting while I viewed the high-resolution image of it through the Philadelphia Museum of Art website.
 In emphasizing certain qualities of the artwork, other components of it become hidden.
 This duality of emphasis and de-emphasis became the basis for how I composed the piece.

 Have you ever written work that has been inspired by visual art (other than Diego Rivera’s!)?
 What was that experience like for you?
 Why were you inspired to do so?